mdn/content/files/en-us/web/css/color_value/index.md

 ## Interpolation

-In animations and [gradients](/en-US/docs/Web/CSS/CSS_Images/Using_CSS_gradients), `<color>` values are interpolated on each of their red, green, and blue components.
+In animations and [gradients](/en-US/docs/Web/CSS/CSS_Images/Using_CSS_gradients), `<color>` values are {{Glossary("interpolation", "interpolated")}} on each of their red, green, and blue components.
 Each component is interpolated as a real, floating-point number.
 Note that interpolation of colors happens in the [alpha-premultiplied sRGBA color space](https://www.w3.org/TR/css-color-4/#interpolation-alpha) to prevent unexpected gray colors from appearing.
 In animations, the interpolation's speed is determined by the [timing function](/en-US/docs/Web/CSS/easing-function).

 ## Accessibility considerations